soimort/resave/README.md

 # Resave

-Resave, a web scraping resource downloader written in Tcl.
+Resave, an image downloader written in Tcl.

 ## Dependencies